 The ultimate CV dos and don’ts – from the people that know

-As recruitment specialists, Genesis consultants see a lot of CVs.
+As recruitment specialists, genesis IT consultants see a lot of CVs.
 In fact, when we are advertising for a new role we can find ourselves trawling through hundreds of CVs a day.
 This means that when it comes to crafting the perfect CV, we know what we’re talking about.

 A good CV should always include some basic personal information; think name, contact details and education (put this at the top of your CV) as well as career history.